 The Offer in Compromise Program

-An offer in compromise is a settlement where the IRS accepts less than the total debt amount in exchange for a lump sum or up to two years of monthly payments.
+An offer in compromise is a settlement where the IRS accepts less than the total debt amount in exchange for a lump sum, alternatively up to two years of regular monthly payments.
 As far as debt forgiveness goes, offers in compromise are usually the best deal available to taxpayers.
 The problem is it’s not easy to meet IRS eligibility criteria.

-However, since 2010, the IRS has relaxed its standards.
-In 2015, the IRS accepted 40.3% of all offers in compromise.
-The acceptance rate is even higher for taxpayers who hire a tax relief company.
-It’s common for tax relief firms to maintain acceptance rates of over 90%.
+Since 2010, the IRS has relaxed its standards.
+In 2019, the IRS accepted 33% of all offers in compromise.
+The acceptance rate is even higher for taxpayers who hire a tax debt relief company.
+It’s common for a tax debt relief firm to maintain acceptance rates of over 90%.

 Partial Pay Installment Agreement

-The Partial Pay Installment Agreement does not get much attention and publicity, but it often has even better terms than offers in compromise.
+The Partial Pay Installment Agreement is another debt forgiveness program.
+It does not get much attention and publicity, but it often has even better payment plan terms than offers in compromise.

-A Partial Pay Installment Agreement is similar to an Offer in Compromise in that the IRS forgives part of your debt, but it has longer repayment terms: typically, 36 to 72 months.
-Although Partial Pay Installment Agreements typically includes less debt forgiveness, they are easier and faster to qualify for and you don’t have to provide as much financial information.
+A Partial Pay Installment Agreement is similar to an Offer in Compromise in that the IRS forgives part of your debt, but it has longer payment plan terms: typically, 36 to 72 months.
+Although Partial Pay Installment Agreements typically include less debt forgiveness, they are easier and faster to qualify for, and you don’t have to provide as much financial information.

-The IRS has a penalty abatement program you can use to request a reduction or removal of interest and penalty fees.
-Unfortunately, many taxpayers are missing out on thousands of dollars of penalty relief simply because they don’t know about these programs or are unable to navigate IRS bureaucracy.
+The IRS has a penalty abatement program, another debt forgiveness program you can use to request a reduction or removal of interest and penalty fees.
+Unfortunately, many taxpayers miss out on thousands of dollars of penalty relief simply because they don’t know about these programs or cannot navigate IRS bureaucracy.

-The IRS has a 96% conviction rate and 80% of the cases it wins result in prison sentences.
+In 2019, the IRS obtained 83 indictments and 99 convictions.
+The conviction rate for cases brought by Tax Division prosecutors for FY 2019 was 97 percent.
 Tax law is extremely complex.
 Just as with criminal law cases, it is rarely a good idea to represent yourself.
-When you deal directly with the IRS it is easy to slip-up and provide self-incriminating information that can (and will) be used against you in an audit or criminal investigation.
-You need a team of professionals on your side.
+When you deal directly with the IRS, it is easy to mistakenly provide self-incriminating information that can (and will) be used against you in an audit or criminal investigation.
+It would help if you had a team of professionals on your side.

-If you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
+If you owe a lot of money to the IRS, it can help to have a tax debt relief company on your side.
+Do tax relief companies really work?
+Do your homework.
 The best tax relief firms have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
-Check out which tax relief company is the best fit for you.
+Check out which company is the best fit for you.

 What to look for when hiring a tax relief firm?

-- Are licensed to act as a power of attorney in your state
+- Have a license to act as a power of attorney in your state.

 Not sure which company to hire?
-The top rated company on SuperMoney is Optima Tax Relief.
-You can also click here and get a free consultation with a tax relief firm that meets these requirements.
-The consultation is free and there is no obligation to hire.
-At the very least you’ll know what tax relief programs you qualify for.
+Check out our analysis on a few companies.
+You can also click here and get a free consultation with a tax debt relief firm that meets these requirements.
+The consultation is free, and there is no obligation to hire.
+At the very least, you’ll know what tax debt relief programs you qualify for.

 Andrew is the managing editor for SuperMoney and a certified personal finance counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.